webforj/webforj-documentation/docs/components/dialog.md

 ### Full Screen and Breakpoints

-The dialog can be set to enter full screen mode.
-When full screen is enabled, the dialog cannot be moved or positioned.
-This mode can be manipulated with the breakpoint attribute of the dialog.
-The breakpoint is a media query which components when the dialog will automatically flip to full screen mode.
-When the query matches, the dialog changes to full screen - otherwise it is positioned.
+The `Dialog` can be set to enter full screen mode.
+When full screen is enabled, the `Dialog` cannot be moved or positioned.
+This mode can be manipulated with the breakpoint attribute of the `Dialog`.
+The breakpoint is a media query which components when the `Dialog` will automatically flip to full screen mode.
+When the query matches, the `Dialog` changes to full screen - otherwise it is positioned.

 ## Events